Grasmere, Lake District

 To the south of the village you have access to walk around the famous lake or an up hill ramble to the top of Loughrigg Fell.

-Visitors as well as residents are welcome to base their Grasmere walk from Lancrigg and take advantage of our free public car park.
+Visitors as well as residents are welcome to base their Grasmere walk from Lancrigg and take advantage of our public car park.
 Any walk wouldn’t complete without some well earned refreshments which can found in our Poet’s Bar.

 Other things to do in the lake district